valiot/opex62541/docs/tutorials/Information Manipulation.md

 {:ok, ns_index} = Server.add_namespace(server_pid, "Room")
 ```

-This functions takes a configured OPC UA Server PID and an identifier as a unique string, it will return an index to be used as a reference to create the related nodes.
+These functions take a configured OPC UA Server PID and an identifier as a unique string.
+It will return an index to be used as a reference to create the related nodes.

 ### Nodes